UmerHayat118/SystemPlusAssessment/Basic/Hashmaps/README.md

     Questions:

         Can we use this method to return how many elements match between two maps?
+        Yes,if we implement the solution mannualy matching 1 key value pairs with others(We can increment count each time a key value pair matches with the 2nd Hashmap key     value)

     Command/Script to Run Problem 2: ________________ (Fill this in when submitting)